 Mercy Health uses personal information for the purpose of providing health services.
+If you are a donor to the Mercy Health Breastmilk Bank, we will use your personal information for the purpose of providing pasteurised donor breastmilk to premature babies.
 We may also use personal information for related purposes such as: